luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

 | Qwen 2.5 | 41.7% | 0.99 | 64.5% | 1.00 | 39.1% | 0.98 |
 | DeepSeek R1 Distilled Qwen 2.5 | 43.3% | 0.81 | 82.0% | 0.90 | 68.3% | 0.78 |

-Remarkably, even for the highly efficient *DeepSeek-Qwen* model, applying 4-bit quantization reduces its already low energy footprint by a further **82.0%**.
-While both distillation and quantization benefit energy savings, we observe that quantization is more effective in this regard.
+Remarkably, even for the highly efficient *DeepSeek-Distilled Qwen* model, applying 4-bit quantization reduces its already low energy footprint by a further **82.0%**.
+While both quantization and distillation benefit energy savings, we observe they are more impactful in batch 1 and batch 2 respectively.

 ### Energy Delay Product (EDP)
 The transition from raw energy consumption to the EDP provides a holistic view of the efficiency of the Llama and DeepSeek architectures by penalizing slower execution times.